31 July 2023

 Add your voice to save our trees and our future.

 When you hear the word hero you might imagine superpowers, billowing capes, firefighters saving people from burning buildings, surgeons performing life-saving operations.
 What you might not think of are trees.
-We know climate change is one of the greatest threats we currently face and it turns out trees are one of the things that can help us mitigate the effects of climate crisis and secure a healthier, more liveable planet for all.
+We know global heating is one of the greatest threats we currently face and it turns out trees are one of the things that can help us mitigate the effects of climate crisis and secure a healthier, more liveable planet for all.
 Let us tell you how.

 Trees store carbon